 Launched in April 2016, DBS Bank solely powers its digital-only digibank by a conversational AI system.
 It provides a good example of a bank licensing a platform and since its launch, DBS has extended that virtual assistant experience to their website, Facebook Messenger and across markets.

-Topical talk: Conversational AI matters to banks
+Topical talk: Conversational AI for banking

 Building and buying come with advantages and setbacks, so the best fit will vary from bank to bank.
 But overall, the idea and successful implementation of conversational AI remains important to the future of banking.